 With regards to Municipal Solid Waste (MSW), sorting at the source is implemented in all airports, with focus on the four (4) basic categories of recyclables (paper, plastics, metals and glass), residual MSW and bulky waste.
-Separate bio-waste management is under development and pilot implementation.
+Separate bio-waste management is under development.

-Airport operations inevitably produce solid waste on a daily basis from a variety of sources involving personnel, passengers, tenants and handlers.
-Also, a variety of hazardous materials are used such as lubricant and mineral oils, batteries and accumulators, tires, waste from Electric and Electronic Equipment (WEEE), etc.
+Airport operations inevitably produce solid waste on a daily basis from a variety of users involving personnel, passengers, tenants and handlers.
+Also, a variety of hazardous materials are used such as lubricant and mineral oils, batteries and accumulators, Electric and Electronic Equipment, etc.

-Where feasible, FG is substituting, reducing or eliminating the use of hazardous materials and those used are appropriately recycled according to relative legislation.
+Where feasible, FG is substituting, reducing or eliminating the use of hazardous materials and those used are appropriately managed according to relative legislation.

 Airport users who produce or receive waste from individuals or other parties retain the responsibility for its management.
-Therefore, they are asked to ensure that the management of waste is safely carried out, through direct cooperation with an authorized public or private waste collector or through FG's central waste management system, where applied.
+Therefore, they are required to ensure that the management of waste is safely carried out, through direct cooperation with licensed public or private waste collector or through

+FG's central waste management system, where applied.
 Especially for MSW, FG established a Central MSW Management System at all airports.